September 9, 2025

 Making Resources Work for You

-The Business Success Symposium held its second annual, one-day event to connect local, regional, and state resources with businesses of all sizes.
+The Business Success Symposium held its second annual, one-day event in 2024 to connect local, regional, and state resources with businesses of all sizes.
 The event covered a variety of essential topics aimed at improving workforce and facility operations, including Employment Law, Upskilling Your Workforce, Leadership, Continuous Improvement, Facility Safety, AI in the Workplace, Talent Pipelines, and Changes to Virginia’s Workforce System.
 An added benefit was the availability of SHRM Professional Development Credits for attendees.

-Take a look at the 2023 Business Success Symposium lineup and presentations for resources and ideas to support your business:
+Take a look at the 2023 & 2024 Business Success Symposium lineup and presentations for resources and ideas to support your business:

 What people said about the 2023 Symposium: